OliverHeffernan/ice-cold.nvim/README.md

 ![screenshot of theme in vue or html5](vueScreenshot.png)

 ## About
 This theme has primarily blue hues, but for some things, it felt necessary to retain their traditional colours.
-For example, strings should be orangey, functions green, and and operators red.
+For example, strings should be orangey, functions green, and operators red.
 This creates a blue look and feel to the theme, without sacrificing readability.
 ## Installation
 This is a very simple theme, so does not require any plugin manager to install.